lleger/elixir-school/lessons/basics/functions.md

 ## Pattern matching

-Pattern matching isn't limited to just variables in Elixir, it can be applied to function signatures as we will see in this section.
+Pattern matching isn't limited to just variables in Elixir -- it can also be applied to function signatures as we will see in this section.

-Elixir uses pattern matching to identify the first set of parameters which match and invokes the corresponding body:
+Elixir uses pattern matching to identify the first set of parameters which match and then invokes the corresponding body:

 ```elixir
 iex> handle_result = fn